 • How will you choose investments to recommend to me?

 • What is your relevant experience, including your licenses, education and other qualifications?
 What do these qualifications mean?

 What fees will I pay?

 For Investment Management Services you will be charged an annual fee, based upon a percentage of the assets invested in your advisory account, according to the fee schedule in your advisory agreement with us.
 Fees are typically charged monthly in arrears based on the average daily balance of all assets in the Account as of the last business day of the previous month.
 This means that the more assets you invest in your account, the more you will pay in fees, and therefore we have an incentive to encourage you to increase your advisory account assets.
 Clients will also be responsible for paying transaction costs and fees to the extent applicable.
 You may also pay miscellaneous fees that your account’s custodian may charge, including wire fees, transfer fees, bank charges and other fees, as well as fees and expenses that are included in the expense ratio of certain investments, including mutual funds and ETFs.
 Clients with assets invested with a third-party money manager will be responsible for paying the additional third-party money manager fee which is separate from the Adviser’s fee for investment management.
-The Adviser charges an annual fee of up to 0.90% of assets under management.

 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 For additional information, please see Ohana Wealth and Life Planning’s ADV Form 2, Item 5.

 |Conversation Starters.
 Ask your financial professional - • Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?|